stefgm/AI-Plant-Identifier-Privacy-Policy/README.md

 When you upload a plant image, it is processed to identify the plant and provide details such as the plant's name, family, origin, growth characteristics, and care tips.

 Advertising Data:
-Our app uses Google AdMob to display advertisements.
-AdMob may collect certain information, such as device identifiers and app activity, to personalize ads.
+We use third-party services to display advertisements.
+These services may collect certain information, such as device identifiers and app activity, to personalize ads.
 For users under 13, only non-personalized ads are shown to comply with applicable regulations.

 How We Use Your Information
 The information we collect is used for the following purposes:

+Plant Identification:
-Plant Identification: To process the images you upload and provide relevant information.
+To process the images you upload and provide relevant information.

-AI Plant Advisor: To respond to text-based queries with personalized plant answers.
+AI Plant Advisor:
+To respond to text-based queries with personalized plant answers.

+Advertising:
-Advertising: To display advertisements via Google AdMob.
+To display advertisements and ensure compliance with regulatory requirements.

-Third-Party Services
-We use third-party services, such as Google AdMob, to deliver advertisements.
-These services may collect and process data in accordance with their own privacy policies.
-You can review AdMob's data practices in their Privacy Policy.
+Advertising Data:
+Our app uses third-party services to display advertisements.
+These services may collect certain data, such as device identifiers and app activity, to personalize ads.
+For users under 13, only non-personalized ads will be shown, unless parental consent has been obtained to display personalized ads in compliance with applicable regulations.

 Data Transfers
 Your data may be transferred to third-party services for processing.
 We ensure compliance with applicable data protection laws for such transfers.